yegor256/blog/_posts/2018/mar/2018-03-06-speed-vs-quality.md

 Not because they are ignorant and selfish, but because this is the right balance of responsibilities.
-This is how the project will get the most out of its developers&mdash;by freeing their minds of unnecessary and unproductive quality worries and letting them focus on what they do best&mdash;writing code.
+This is how the project will get the most out of its developers---by freeing their minds of unnecessary and unproductive quality worries and letting them focus on what they do best---writing code.

 Of course, not every project will be able to configure itself in the most effective way.
 Most projects don't even know how to do it.
 In those projects,